mercutiojohn/mercutiojohn/README.md

-Do UX and frontend stuff.
+I do UX and frontend stuff.